 - Surgical cricothyrotomy is a difficult and hazardous procedure that is to be used only in extraordinary circumstances as defined below.
 The reason for performing this procedure must be documented and submitted for review to the EMS Medical Director within 24 hours.
 Surgical cricothyrotomy is to be performed only by paramedics trained in this procedure. - An endotracheal tube introducer ("bougie") facilitates this procedure and has the advantage of additional confirmation of tube position and ease of endotracheal tube placement.
-If no bougie is available the procedure may be performed without a bougie by introducing endotracheal tube or tracheostomy tube directly into cricothyroid membrane. - Given the rarity and relative unfamiliarity of this procedure it may be helpful to have a medical consult on the phone during the procedure.
+If no bougie is available, the procedure may be performed without a bougie by introducing endotracheal tube or tracheostomy tube directly into cricothyroid membrane. - Given the rarity and relative unfamiliarity of this procedure it may be helpful to have a medical consult on the phone during the procedure.
 Consider contacting base for all cricothyroidotomy procedures.
 Individual Medical Directors may mandate base contact before initiating the procedure.
-Individual agency policy and procedures apply and providers are responsible for knowing and following these policies.
+Individual agency policy and procedures apply and providers are responsible for knowing and following these policies. - If using a commercially available cricothyrotomy kit, perform cricothyrotomy according to manufacturer's instructions.